realworldocaml/book/en/classes.md

 for a name, the last definition wins.
 Let's look at some artificial, but illustrative, examples.

-First, let's consider what happens when we define a method more than once.
-In the following example, the method `get` is defined twice; the second definition wins, meaning that it overrides the first one.
+First, defining a method more than once within the same object is forbidden and results in a type error.
+In the following example, the method `get` is defined twice.

 ```frag
 ((typ ocamltop)(name classes/multiple_inheritance.topscript)(part 0))
 ```

-Fields have similar behavior, though the compiler produces a warning message about the override.
+Fields have similar behavior and multiple definitions in the same object are also rejected.

 ```frag
 ((typ ocamltop)(name classes/multiple_inheritance.topscript)(part 1))
 ```

-Of course, it is unlikely that you will define two methods or two fields of the same name in the same class.
-However, the rules for inheritance follow the same pattern: the last definition wins.
+Of course, it is unlikely that you will ever want to define two methods or two fields of the same name in the same class.
+Inheritance does permit you to have multiple definitions, but only by following the rules for inheritance: the last definition wins.

 In the following definition, the `inherit` declaration comes last, so the method definition `method get = 2` overrides the previous definition, always